proxmox/proxmox-backup/docs/backup-client.rst

 The directory containing the ``.pxarexclude`` file is considered to be the root of the given patterns.
 It is only possible to match files in this directory and its subdirectories.

+..
+Note:: Patterns without a leading ``/`` will also match in subdirectories, while patterns with a leading ``/`` will only match in the current directory.

 ``\`` is used to escape special glob characters.
 ``?`` matches any single character.
 ``*`` matches any character, including an empty string.